-The bell schedule may change from time to time due to special events.
+The bell schedule differs on Mondays from Tuesday through Friday to account for a homeroom period.
 Please be aware of start and end times for school.
 If students are being picked up for lunch, they will not be called to the office until the lunch bell rings.
+There is a 5-minute transition time between each period and after lunch.
+Each period is 65 minutes on regular days and 55 minutes on Mondays.